Lakeview Plaza Shopping Center Trades for $12 Million

 The property, which includes 908 parking spaces, was built between 1972 and 1981, and renovated in 1999.
 At present there is approximately 20,000 square feet of retail space and another 20,000 square feet of office space currently available for lease.

 Urstadt Biddle notes that other key attributes of the property include The Town of Southeast having two Metro-North train stations with regular service to New York City’s Grand Central Station taking approximately 75 minutes.
 The population of the Town of Southeast is approximately 18,400, and other commercial development in Southeast is mainly situated on Route 22 within close proximity to the property.
-The nearest enclosed mall is the Danbury Fair Mall, located in Danbury, Connecticut, roughly 20 minutes from Lakeview.
+The nearest enclosed mall is the Danbury Fair Mall, located in Danbury, CT, roughly 20 minutes from Lakeview.

 James Aries, SVP of acquisitions for Urstadt Biddle, notes, “The acquisition of Lakeview Plaza, anchored by the dominant grocer in Southeast, is consistent with our strategy to acquire only trade-area leading grocers.
 We know this property very well as it is located within 10 miles of other UBP-owned shopping centers in Carmel and Somers, NY and in Danbury, CT.
 This will give us great economies of scale as we look to revitalize the center.”